Just like humans have allergies for certain foods, dogs can have allergies as well. Itchy skin on dogs are one of the signs of food allergies.

 Cooked food could be fresh, wet or dry food.
 The important thing is that it is handled correctly and cooked and stored at the proper internal temperature to kill any pathogens.

 Instead of taking the risk of feeding your dog raw food consider feeding them cooked dog food.
 This way you can ensure that your dog gets all the nutrition they need.
+And it can prevent itchy skin on dogs.

 - Get Ollie to deliver freshly cooked dog food to your door